jbcodeforce/aws-studies/docs/kinesis/index.md

 * Consumer may use SDK and Kinesis Client Library (KCL), or being one of the managed services like: Lambda, Kinesis Data Firehose, Kinesis Data Analytics
 * For consuming side, each Shard gets 2MB/s out
 * Pricing is per Shard provisioned per hour
+* The capacity limits of a Kinesis data stream are defined by the number of shards within the data stream.
+The limits can be exceeded by either data throughput or the number of reading data calls.
+Each shard allows for 1 MB/s incoming data and 2 MB/s outgoing data.
+You should increase the number of shards within your data stream to provide enough capacity.

 There is an On-demand mode, pay as you go, with a default capacity of 4MB/s or 4000mg/s.
 Pricing per stream, per hour and data in/out per GB.